Please Note: This is Ep.7

 7. Happy Anniversary!

 After we’d moved to our new home, when my brother and I were old enough to go to school, my mother worked in a Tesco supermarket stacking shelves with toilet paper.
 She tells me she saw so much toilet paper that at night she’d dream of rolls of it raining down upon her.
-At the same time she was looking for some better-paid work and incidentally ended up being employed by the same government agency she frequently visited to find another job.
-They were so impressed with her that they offered her a job at the same office, and she spent the rest of her working years as a civil servant there, helping other people to find employment.
+At the same time, she was looking for some better-paid work and incidentally ended up being employed by the same Job Centre she frequently visited to find another job.
+They were so impressed with her that they offered her a position at the same office, and she spent the rest of her working years as a civil servant there, helping other people to find employment.

 I felt sure my dad liked that family better than us because sometimes, when I hadn’t seen him for days and I walked home from school knowing that my dad was due to come back that evening, I’d see his car parked outside their house.

-Many a time, upon reaching London, he would go there first, have a drink and a catch up there, then come home to us later in the evening.
+Many a time, upon reaching London, he would go there first, whether the lady’s husband was there or not, have a drink and a catch up there, then come home to us later in the evening.
 Sometimes after dinner, he’d go back there until bedtime.
 I couldn’t understand why my dad didn’t want to come straight home to us, and whenever he was at home, he was usually extremely stressed out.
 If he wasn’t taking his stress out on my mother, verbally, emotionally or physically, he was taking it out on me.

 A tendency towards unhealthy amounts of alcohol and ill health ran in my father’s family.
 His father and some of his brothers had passed away in their early adult lives and as the youngest son, the pain of so much loss and the pressure to prove himself a success ate away at him.
-My parents had had a love marriage, so I know my father loved my mother; he always assured her that he wasn’t that kind of a man, but once the stress kicked in, the hardened, patriarchal traits he’d picked up and brought over with him from Kenya gripped him nonetheless.
+My parents had had a love marriage, so I know my father had at least once truly loved my mother; he always assured her that he wasn’t that kind of a man, violent or abusive, but once the stress kicked in, the hardened, patriarchal traits he’d picked up and brought over with him from Kenya gripped him nonetheless.

-I wondered why women would stay in such a relationship.
+I wondered why women would stay in such relationships.
 Why didn’t they have more-self respect?
 Why didn’t they stand up for themselves?
 I never wanted to become like that.

 My father was tormented in his own mind so much by his losses and struggles that at the age of thirty-nine, he suffered a massive heart attack, the first of multiple attacks to follow over the years.